‘Game of Thrones’ Season 8 Finale: Characters That Fans Would Like To See Return In Episode 6

 Edmure Tully

 Poor Edmure (Tobias Menzies) has endured a lot in Game of Thrones.
 However, considering he is still alive, the potential is there that he might make an appearance in the Season 8 finale.
-However, while his appearance might be possible, fans of this character are likely to get more of a cameo appearance than having him contribute to any of the major story arc development that needs to be tied up in the Season 8 finale.
+While his appearance might be possible, fans of this character are likely to get more of a cameo appearance than having him contribute to any of the major story arc development that needs to be tied up in the Season 8 finale.

 Meera Reed

 Meera (Ellie Kendrick) supported Brandon Stark (Isaac Hempstead Wright) as he became the Three-Eyed Raven.
 However, when Bran didn’t give her much by way of a thank you or any major appreciation for her help, she decided to return home to Greywater Watch.
-Meera said she would winter with her family and it seems likely that that is the final time fans ever get to see her in Game of Thrones.
+Meera said she would winter with her family and it seems likely that that is the final time fans will ever get to see her in Game of Thrones.

 Nymeria

-Many fans were disgruntled at Jon Snow (Kit Harington) for not petting he direwolf, Ghost, after he gave him away to Tormund Giantsbane (Kristofer Hivju).
+Many fans were disgruntled at Jon Snow (Kit Harington) for not petting the direwolf, Ghost, after he gave him away to Tormund Giantsbane (Kristofer Hivju).
 However, one other direwolf remains alive from those belonging to the Stark siblings.
 Nymeria is Arya’s (Maisie Williams) direwolf and was last seen living in a wolf pack in the wilds of Westeros.

 With Ayra not killing Cersei and possibly now returning home to Winterfell, the potential is there that viewers might get one last look in on Nymeria in the Season 8 finale of Game of Thrones.